stephenlb/support-agent-muit-tab/readme.md

 The occupancy count represents the number of Tabs open for that agent's channel.
 No special settings are needed, though we can tune/tweak behavior as needed.
 This option has the most value and is more inline with stock presence capability.
-This is a good design pattern that can be used to accomplish the customer's business requirements.
+This is a good design pattern that can be used to accomplish the support chat agent business requirements.

-#### Option Two
+### Option Two

 Using special JS SDK settings and special PNConfig settings, we can track an Agent's activity across all tabs, using a single UUID.
 After inactivity of 300 seconds (tunable),